 ― Jenny Nelson, Georgia’s Kitchen

-The area we live in is called Chianti, and it’s famous for its vineyards, hills, and wine.
+Our new home is nestled in the Chianti region, renowned for its sprawling vineyards, rolling hills, and exquisite wines.
 However, Tuscany is not only hills and fields; the landscape varies greatly, which is great as everyone can find something for themselves.
-This region is one of the most popular for expats to move to after Lazio or Lombardy.
+This region is among the most popular for expats to move to after Lazio or Lombardy.
 Tuscany has an outstanding coastline, lovely beaches, rolling hills, mountains, 120 protected nature reserves and many beautiful towns.

-The region is famous for its food, wine and olive oil.
+Tuscany is famous for its culinary treasures, wine and olive oil.
 Tuscan cuisine emphasises fresh, seasonal, and local ingredients.
 Some ingredients are unique to Tuscany which are worth trying, such as cavolo nero – black cabbage, cipolla di Certaldo – Certaldo onion, pomodoro costoluto fiorentino – Florentine tomato.
 However, the staple ingredients are beans, which you can find in many local dishes.
 This cuisine is based on cucina povera (cooking of the poor or peasant cooking), meaning no waste, and the ability to transform humble ingredients into real flavoured dishes.

 An interesting fact; typical Tuscan bread (pane sciocco) a large, crusty loaf is baked without salt.
 It is added to salads like panzanella, and plays a vital part of soups like acquacotta, ribollita and pappa al pomodoro.